MIRAGE: A Benchmark for Multimodal Information-Seeking and Reasoning in Agricultural Expert-Guided Conversations: The MIRAGE Benchmark

 \subsection{Overview of MIRAGE}

-MIRAGE comprises two components: MMST, with over 29,000 single-turn expert-user interactions, and MMMT, a multi-turn corpus of 6,306 dialogues (~12,000 turns) requiring clarify-or-respond decisions.
+MIRAGE comprises two components: MMST, with a total corpus of \textbf{over 29,000} single-turn expert-user interactions, and MMMT, a multi-turn corpus of \textbf{6,306} dialogues (~12,000 turns) requiring clarify-or-respond decisions.
+Figure \ref{fig:main} provides a visual overview of the evaluation benchmarks derived from this corpus.
 Tasks span identification, diagnostic reasoning, and issue management guidance across seven agronomic categories (Table \ref{tab:dataset_statistics}).
-MMST includes Standard and Contextual subsets (Section \ref{sec:MMST}, Appendix \ref{appendix:mmst}), and a fine-grained evaluation framework assesses both accuracy and utility.
-With over 7,600 biological entities, including thousands of unseen species in the evaluation set, MIRAGE introduces a challenging open-world generalization setting for LVLMs.
+The MMST evaluation benchmark includes \textbf{Standard (8,184 interactions)} and \textbf{Contextual (3,934 interactions)} subsets (Section \ref{sec:MMST}, Appendix \ref{appendix:mmst}), while the MMMT benchmark contains 861 dialogues.
+A fine-grained evaluation framework assesses both accuracy and utility.
+With over 7,600 biological entities in the full corpus (6,856 in the benchmark set), including thousands of unseen species in the evaluation set, MIRAGE introduces a challenging open-world generalization setting for LVLMs.
 Refer Appendix \ref{appendix:mmst} for more details.